-This week we wrote about the Riverside Angel Summit 2021 that is coming to the Riverside county.
+This week we wrote about the Riverside Angel Summit 2021 coming to Riverside county.
 Startups will get a chance to win between $100k-$150k in startup funding from the angels.
-We wrote how the event is a significant thing for the startup community as it will last for two months.
+We wrote how the event is significant for the startup community as it will last for two months.

 - Sep.17th, 2021- Entrepreneur Application Deadline